Which Mock Draft Simulators Have CPU-to-CPU Trades?

 NFL Draft Buzz

 NFL Draft Buzz offers a CPU-to-CPU trade toggle in the simulation settings.
-When enabled, AI teams can execute trades during the draft.
+When enabled, CPU teams can execute trades during the draft.
 Their interface calls this an "exclusive feature" and recommends enabling it for the most realistic experience.

 Pro Football Network